smok-serwis/cassandra/README.md

 # Using the G1 Garbage Collector

 To use the G1 Garbage Collector just define an env called `GC` and set it to "G1".

+# Enabling assertions

+Assertions are disabled by default.
+To enable them, use an env called `ENABLE_ASSERTIONS` and set it to `1`.